An operational notion of classicality based on physical principles: Relations to other notions of classicality

 \section{Relations to other notions of classicality}

-Comparisons between different notions of classicality is based on the amount of non-classicality which can be captured by such notions.
-Any newly proposed notion of classicality can be considered significant if it can capture higher amount of non-classicality than the previously proposed notions.
-To show this, one of the ways is to prove that a certain notion of classicality implies the previously known notions of classicality.

-To show that "universal classicality" imposes other known notions of classicality, we need an additional auxiliary assumption concerning preparations which generate mixed states.
+In this section, we show that ontic-distinguishability implies the previously known notions of classicality.
+We need an additional assumption concerning non-extremal preparations.

 \begin{defn}[Convexity] For any preparation $P$ that can be realised as a classical mixture of some preparations $P_i's$ such that $P=\sum_iz_iP_i$, then the corresponding ontological distribution is given by $\mu(\lambda|P)=\sum_iz_i\mu(\lambda|P_i)$ where $z_i\geq0$ and $\sum_iz_i=1$. \end{defn} The above definition holds true for any preparations $P_i$.
-However, for this work we only consider $P_i's$ which are pure states as any preparation which generate mixed state, can be understood as some classical mixture of pure states.
+However, for this work, we only consider $P_i's$ which are pure states, as any preparation which generates a mixed state can be understood as some classical mixture of pure states.
 As pure states represent physical states of reality in classical theories, any mixture of such pure states would be equivalently reinstated at the ontological level.

-First, we prove that universal classicality and convexity implies preparation non-contexuality \cite{PNC}.
-For this, let us first recall the definition of preparation non-contexuality.
-Preparation non-contexuality imposes that if two preparations are indistinguishable, then their respective ontological distributions are same.
+First, we prove that ontic-distinguishability and convexity implies preparation non-contextuality \cite{PNC}.
+For this, let us first recall the definition of preparation non-contextuality.
+Preparation non-contextuality imposes that if two preparations are indistinguishable, then their respective ontological distributions are same.
 Mathematically, if

 then, $\mu(\lambda|P_1)=\mu(\lambda|P_2)$ for all $\lambda\in \Lambda$.